LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

     url = https://api.openweathermap.org/data/2.5/weather?q=London&units=metric&appid={api_key}
     api_key = <YOUR PRIVATE API KEY>

-``[pipeline:SamplePipeline:HTTPClientSource]`` in this line we specified which class the configuration applies to.
+``[pipeline:SamplePipeline:HTTPClientSource]`` in this line we specify which class the configuration applies to.
 Values below this line override the same values in ``ConfigDefaults`` of specified classes.

 Configuration in .conf file is accessible via self.Config method (in this case we use ``self.Config['api_key']`` to get API key from our ``.conf`` file)

-In next step we have a sample pipeline which gets data through https://openweathermap.org/ API using API's URL and API key from .conf file.
+In next step we have a sample pipeline that gets data through https://openweathermap.org/ API using API's URL and API key from .conf file.
 See more in :ref:`coindesk`.
 ::
     class SamplePipeline(bspump.Pipeline):